Quansight-Labs/quansight-labs-site/posts/2021/03/array_interchange_protocols.md

 tensor([   1,    2,    3,    4, 1005], device='cuda:0')
 ```

-## Recommendations

-1. Implement `torch.Tensor.__array_interface__` and `torch.Tensor.__array_struct__` attributes to fully support the CPU Array Interfaced.
-2. `torch.as_tensor(obj)` should succeed when `obj` implements the CPU Array Interface but is not NumPy ndarray nor PyTorch Tensor object.
-3. `torch.as_tensor(obj)` should use `device='cuda'` by default when `obj` implements the CUDA Array Interface.
-Currently, a CPU copy of a CUDA data buffer is returned from `torch.as_tensor(obj)` while it would be more natural to return a CUDA view of the CUDA data buffer, IMHO.
-4. `torch.as_tensor(buf)` should return a view of data buffer when `buf` is `memoryview` object.
-Currently, a copy of data buffer is made.
-BC alert!

-# The current usage of array interfaces in different Python libraries - an estimate.
+## The current usage of array interfaces in different Python libraries - an estimate.

 Many Python libraries have adopted the above mentioned array
 interfaces.
 We do not attempt to compose a complete list of such